Moti Nagar, Delhi

 Moti Nagar is a neighbourhood located in the West Delhi district of Delhi, India.
-The Ring Road is also nearby, as well as Punjabi Bagh (which is half a kilometre from Moti Nagar) and the Moti Nagar market.
+It is situated near the Ring Road and is approximately half a kilometer from Punjabi Bagh.
+The area is also known for the Moti Nagar Market.

+The area used to be part of the villages of Jhandewalan, Shadipur, and Basai Darapur, which were predominantly Rajput villages and consisted of humble hutments, farmlands, and forests, before being reorganized into the Moti Nagar resettlement colony in 1948–50.”

 This locality has 100 acres of the green park known as DDA district park Swatantra Bharat Mills, positioned adjacent to the DLF Capital Greens.